babylonhealth/ios-playbook/README.md

 - [ios-build-distribution](https://github.com/Babylonpartners/ios-build-distribution)
 - [ios-fastlane-match](https://github.com/Babylonpartners/ios-fastlane-match)

-On Babylon's Slack, check the channels iOS Team related channels:
+As an iOS Engineer, you should be in the following Slack channels:
 Public:
 - #ios
 - #ios-build